Ukasz09/Grades-Manager/README.md

 ## About

-Implemented code was intendeed to comply imposed on specification and give interface which allowed to run this commands:
+Implemented code was intend to comply imposed on specification and give interface which allowed to run this commands:

 - `<main_app_path> student <name> <nazwisko>` - adding new student to database
 - `<main_app_path> add subject <subject_name>` - adding new subject to database